seanj06/Burgers-R-Us-P5/README.md

 From here the user is shown a form to enter their email, username and password to sign up for an account.

-On valid form subission the user is brought to the verify email page telling them an email has been sent to the given email address and it needs to be verified.
-Ony when the user verifies their email they will be able to sign in.
+On valid form submission the user is brought to the verify email page telling them an email has been sent to the given email address and it needs to be verified.
+Only when the user verifies their email they will be able to sign in.

 ![verify-email](docs/features/register-verify-email.png)